-Instead supported doomed partisan amendment that would have subsidized the drug
+Instead supported doomed partisan amendment that would have subsidized the drug.
+Sen. Baldwin joined all Dems and some Republicans in failed effort.

 By Peter Cameron, THE BADGER PROJECT